RobbieKiwi/RandCraft/README.md

 - Normal
 - Uniform
 - Beta
-- Anon: Anonymous distribution function based on a provided sampler function
+- Gamma
 - Discrete
 - DiracDelta
+- Anonymous distribution functions based on a provided sampler function
+- Mixture distributions
 - ...more coming soon!

 Distributions can all be combined arbitrarily with addition and subtraction.
 The library will simplify the new distribution analytically where possible, and use numerical approaches otherwise.

-Mixture distributions are also supported.

 You can also extend RandCraft with your own custom distributions.